Frequently asked questions

 Is it safe to be this visible?

 You deserve to run as yourself, safely.
 Filing does make some information public (your name and voter-registration address) — that's election law for everyone on a ballot.
-We built a safety kit (digital footprint, address options, a harassment-response plan) so you can prepare, not fear.
+We built a safety kit covering digital footprint, address options and a harassment-response plan.
+It's there so you can prepare, not fear.

 Can't find your question?

-Ask the field — a commissioner or alum will get back to you, and good questions become answers here.
+A commissioner or alum will get back to you.